-- Preview Email Newsletter

 WASHINGTON, Aug.
 6 -- The National Mining Association (NMA) has submitted a public comment letter to the Mine Safety and Health Administration (MSHA) expressing support for the agency's proposal to rescind certain requirements for the final mining of pillars under regulation 30 CFR 75.386.
 The NMA asserts that these requirements are outdated and no longer reflect the safety realities of the mining industry.

-As the sole national trade organization representing the U.S. mining industry, the NMA a more ST
+As the sole national trade organization representing the U.S. mining industry, the NMA advocates for the interests of over 250 companies i more ST

 National Mining Association Supports MSHA Proposal to Revise Diesel Particulate Matter Regulations (10)